aditeyabaral/convert2pdf/README.md

 Convert2PDF takes in a file type as input and exports all matching file extensions for that Office format (such as, a word document may have the extension .doc or .docx) and saves them in a separate directory, thus saving you the hassle of converting them all manually or looking for online converters.
 Made during the COVID-19 outbreak to kill Quarantine Boredom :P

+*Since comtypes primarily supports Windows, Convert2PDF will not work on any other platforms* :(

 # Getting Started
 Convert2PDF requires the **comtypes** Python library to be installed.
 This can be done using a simple pip command.